-CPS491, 492 Senior Seminar: Software Engineering (2, 2)-State-of-the-art methods for developing large pieces of software; design techniques, scheduling, methods of program verification and correctness-proving, and human factors involved in software development by teams.
+CPS491, 492 Software Engineering Project (2, 2)-State-of-the-art methods for developing large pieces of software; design techniques, scheduling, methods of program verification and correctness-proving, and human factors involved in software development by teams.
 Senior project reports required.
 Prerequisite: permission of instructor.
+Number of credits for CPS492 will change from 2 to 4 in 2012-13.